vladyslavbaranovpublic/C-Programming-For-Beginners---Master-the-C-Language--udemy-/README.md

-# Learn C++ Project
+# Learn C Project based on "C Programming For Beginners - Master the C Language" by Tim Buchalka's Learn Programming Academy at Udemy.com

-Welcome to the Learn C++ project!
-This repository is designed to help you practice and understand C++ programming by providing a setup for compiling and running C++ code using both Microsoft Visual Studio Build Tools and MinGW's g++ compiler.
+Welcome to the Learn C project!
+This repository is designed to help you practice and understand C programming by providing a setup for compiling and running C code using both Microsoft Visual Studio Build Tools and MinGW's g++ compiler.
 It also includes scripts for cleaning the build directory.

 ## Requirements